-- (a) To promote and further a University spirit among its members. - (b) To initiate and provide social, educational and cultural activities for its members. - (c) To represent its members in all matters affecting their interests and to afford a liaison between members and the University authorities.

-(d) To produce publications in the furtherance of the above objects.
+- (a) To promote and further a University spirit among its members. - (b) To initiate and provide social, educational and cultural activities for its members. - (c) To represent its members in all matters affecting their interests and to afford a liaison between members and the University authorities. - (d) To produce publications in the furtherance of the above objects.

-The Society plans to initiate a textbook scheme and to organise discounts for members on the purchase of equipment.
-On the social side the Society organises a variety of social functions, including an Annual Ball and Medical Dinner.
+The Society organises a variety of social functions, including an Annual Ball and Medical Dinner.